-The port pins PJ6 and PJ7 grant access to the Inter-IC-Bus module (IIC/I2C/I2C) of the MC9S12Dxx.
+The port pins PJ6 and PJ7 grant access to the Inter-IC-Bus module (IIC/I2C/I2C) of the MC9S12D64.
 Since the IIC-Bus is implemented as a hardware module, an IIC software emulation is obsolete.

 For the two IIC-Bus signals (SDA, SCL), pull-up resistors are required.
-They must be provided externally.
+They can be equipped on-board (R10, R11) or provided externally.

-The following listing shows a simplified Master Mode implementation (interrupts not used):
+The following listing shows a simplified Master-Mode implementation (without interrupt usage):